The Usual Suspects: Pre-production

 McQuarrie wrote nine drafts of his screenplay over five months, until Singer felt that it was ready to shop around to the studios.
 None were interested except for a European financing company.
 McQuarrie and Singer had a difficult time getting the film made because of the non-linear story, the large amount of dialogue and the lack of cast attached to the project.
-Financiers wanted established stars, and offers for the small role of Redfoot (the L.A. fence who hooks up the five protagonists with Kobayashi) went out to Christopher Walken, Tommy Lee Jones, Jeff Bridges, Charlie Sheen, James Spader, Al Pacino, and Johnny Cash.
+Financiers wanted established stars, and offers for the role of Agent Dave Kujan went out to Christopher Walken, Tommy Lee Jones, Jeff Bridges, Charlie Sheen, James Spader, Al Pacino and Johnny Cash.
 However, the European money allowed the film's producers to make offers to actors and assemble a cast.
 They were able to offer the actors only salaries that were well below their usual pay, but they agreed because of the quality of McQuarrie's script and the chance to work with one another.
 That money fell through, and Singer used the script and the cast to attract PolyGram to pick up the film negative.

 About casting, Singer said, "You pick people not for what they are, but what you imagine they can turn into."
 To research his role, Spacey met doctors and experts on cerebral palsy and talked with Singer about how it would fit dramatically in the film.
 They decided that it would affect only one side of his body.
 According to Byrne, the cast bonded quickly during rehearsals.
 Del Toro worked with Alan Shaterian to develop Fenster's distinctive, almost unintelligible speech patterns.
 According to the actor, the source of his character's unusual speech patterns came from the realization that "the purpose of my character was to die."
 Del Toro told Singer, "It really doesn't matter what I say, so I can go really far out with this and really make it uncomprehensible."